Amazon Echo Show Review

 Pros and Cons

-As the original version that kicked off the Echo Show line, which is now up to number 15 by the way, you might expect bugs and major issues that make it almost unusable.
-Well, that’s not the case.
+As the original version that kicked off the Echo Show line, which is now at the Echo Show 15 and beyond, you might expect major bugs and issues that would make it unusable by today’s standards.
+Surprisingly, that wasn’t the case when it launched, though the technology has certainly evolved.
 But before we get into detail on the specifics, let’s cover the pros and cons to get an idea of the Echo Show’s quality.

 What We Like